yurakomarnitskyi/recipe-app-api/README.md

 ### Technology

-Python, Django, Django Rest Framework, PostgreSQL, Test Drive Development, AWS
+Python, Django, Django Rest Framework, PostgreSQL, Test Drive Development, AWS, Docker, Nginx

 ### Use the following commands to run docker-compose on your computer or if you want run AWS server open deployment.md file: